Kash-Protocol/rusty-kash/kos/README.md

 NOTE: `/kos` and `/cli` are practically identical.
 KOS runs in a desktop environment powered by NWJS and automated via `cargo-nw`.
 CLI runs in a command-line environment.
-KOS is capable of running and managing Rusty Kaspa node (`kaspad`) as a child process as well as (during initial alpha stages) a CPU miner.
+KOS is capable of running and managing Rusty Kash node (`kashd`) as a child process as well as (during initial alpha stages) a CPU miner.

-KOS will auto-detect Kaspa node and CPU miner applications by looking at `../target/release/kaspad` and `../../kaspa-cpu-miner/target/release/kaspa-cpu-miner`
+KOS will auto-detect Kash node and CPU miner applications by looking at `../target/release/kashd` and `../../kash-cpu-miner/target/release/kash-cpu-miner`

 You can also use `node select` and `miner select` commands to select release or debug versions or supply a custom path as a 3rd argument to these commands.